Nonlinear backstepping with saturation for low-thrust station-keeping of libration point orbits: Introduction

-Despite the wide variety of continuous station-keeping techniques in current literature, achieving a cohesive solution that harmonizes computational simplicity, rigorous formal stability guarantees, and the inclusion of physical constraints remains an open challenge.
-To this end, this paper proposes a novel approach, based on continuous nonlinear backstepping, that formally incorporates an actuation saturation constraint to adhere to typical physical limitations of electric propulsion systems.
+Despite the wide variety of continuous station-keeping techniques in current literature, achieving a cohesive solution that harmonizes numerical simplicity, formal stability guarantees, and the inclusion of physical constraints remains an open challenge.
+The goal of this paper is to address this challenge and to develop a computationally efficient strategy that bridges theory with practice, balancing typical limitations of electric propulsion systems with rigorous guarantees of convergence.
+To this end, this paper proposes a novel control solution for orbital station-keeping, based on continuous nonlinear backstepping, that formally incorporates an actuation saturation constraint at the design stage.
 To do so, a base formulation without saturation is initially presented and almost global uniform exponential stability guarantees under HFEM dynamics are formalized.
 Then, by modifying the base control law, structural conditions on the control gains are derived through Lyapunov's theory on stability, showing that it is possible to further respect the saturation constraint without a sacrifice to the stability guarantees attained.
 This strategy goes a step beyond current literature as: \textit{(i)} saturation is formally included in the controller design phase and does not put into question stability guarantees under the full, nonlinear HFEM; and, simultaneously, \textit{(ii)} computational demands are kept at bay, as optimal gains may be calculated offline and require no on-board optimization efforts.
-The proposed approach thus provides meaningful improvements to available literature, where saturation is either considered as an \textit{a posteriori} effect, destroying stability guarantees, or requires computationally expensive real-time optimization to be met, for example through LP or MPC approaches.
+For these reasons, the proposed approach provides meaningful advancements to the state-of-the-art in low-thrust station-keeping -- where the inclusion of actuation saturation is typically seen as an \textit{a posteriori} concern, destroying stability guarantees, or requires computationally expensive real-time optimization to be met, e.g. via LP or MPC strategies.
 Given their current relevance, we focus the application of the proposed solution to quasi-periodic orbits (QPOs) of the Earth-Moon system, whose dynamics are modeled through an HFEM considering meaningful external perturbations acting on the spacecraft.
 For improved realism, further operational constraints and errors are introduced at the navigation and control levels.
 The proposed strategy is evaluated through the means of numerical simulations over test cases of relevance and compared to other continuous and impulsive strategies from the literature.
 Moreover, the practical effects of formally including actuation saturation are evaluated, and a procedure for optimal gain and insertion point selection is discussed.